hjtb/Get-Strong/README.md

 Throughout the development process, defensive design has been a key consideration.
 I have, so far, been unable to trigger any errors or unexpected behaviours by using the app normally or by attempting to get around the defensive measures.

-The app relies on several third party packages for security, a full list can be found in the requirements.txt file.

 Below is a table that details the key defensive design tests performed on the app and their outcomes.

 | Element/function to test | Expected outcome | Result |